rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 comments: true
 ---

-How you can enable mTLS authentication with OpenShift only using the Ingress Controller Operator (without Service Mesh)?
+How you can enable mTLS authentication with OpenShift using the Ingress Controller Operator (without Service Mesh)?

-How this is implemented in the Ingress Controller and in the OpenShift Routers / Haproxies?
+How this is implemented in the Ingress Controller and in the OpenShift Routers?
 What are the benefits of implementing mTLS?

 Let's dig in!